 To obtain a release of a stored/impounded vehicle, you must present all of the following:

-You must first obtain a release from the police department prior to picking up at the tow yard.
+You must first obtain a release from the police department prior to picking up at the towing company.
 After paying the vehicle release fee at the West Covina Police Department, towing and storage fees are charged by the tow company.
-The tow yard fees will vary with the type of vehicle stored and the time elapsed since the date of storage.
+The towing company fees will vary with the type of vehicle stored and the time elapsed since the date of storage.

 Currently, the West Covina Police Department utilizes the following tow companies: